 One of the many highlights of this year’s PCOC will be the origami exhibition by attendees and special guests.
-In addition to the wonderful showcase of incredible origami, we will feature the challenge models from the 2009 OrigamiUSA Convention (one of the non-human Great Apes, see below).
-The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the Bay Area!
+The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the Seattle Area!

 Exhibiting Your Art

 Everyone is welcome to exhibit their artwork at this year’s PCOC.
-You MUST REGISTER in order to have space set aside for you.
+In order to have space set aside for you, you must either (a) register for the conference or (b) send your artwork with a registered attendee (see additional notes below).
+You must also fill out the exhibition registration form.
 Whether it’s a single piece, or a group of models, you must fill out the Exhibition Form.

-Note: There will be no sales in the exhibition area.
-Please following the guidelines below (you might want to print this page for reference).
+There will be no sales in the exhibition area.
+Please follow the guidelines below.
+(For future reference, you might want to print this page.).

 Presentation and Labeling

 Try not to overcrowd your models.
 Signage must include the name of the work, the folder, and the creator (if different).
 As optional information, you might consider the date of the composition and folding, the medium (type of paper, square or other shape), and/or crease pattern, if available.
-Any questions, contact Linda Mihara at linda [at] origamihara.com.
+Any questions, contact at pcoc-exhibition [at] origamiusa.org.
 Each model needs to be identified but the format can be flexible, for example, a small 2" x 3" label by each model in the format of

 The label can be flat, tent fold-over cards, or some other design as long as the label is unobtrusive and informative.